The way you receive benefits and tax credits changed from September 2018 following the rollout of Universal Credit

 - Child Tax Credit

-If you currently receive any of these benefits, you will be transferred to Universal Credit as part of a managed process by 2022.
+If you currently receive any of these benefits, you will be transferred to Universal Credit as part of a managed process.
 You may be transferred sooner if there is a change to one of your benefits or if you need to make a new claim.
 You will receive a letter if you are affected by any change to Universal Credit.

 If you have any queries about your Universal Credit claim or which benefit you should apply for, please contact the Jobcentre on 0800 169 0310.